Fast sampling from constrained spaces using the Metropolis-adjusted Mirror Langevin algorithm: Introduction

 To see how the gradients of \(\potential{}\) could be useful, consider the unconstrained setting where \(\primalspace = \bbR^{d}\).
 A popular algorithm for sampling in this setting is the unadjusted Langevin algorithm (\ref{eq:ULA}), which is the Euler-Maruyama discretisation of the continuous-time Langevin dynamics (\ref{eq:LD}).

 Without the Brownian motion term \(dB_{t}\), \ref{eq:LD} resembles the gradient flow of \(\potential{}\), and analogously, setting \(\xi_{k} = \bm{0}\) in \ref{eq:ULA} recovers gradient descent with step size \(h\).
 In the seminal work of \cite{jordan1998variational}, the Langevin dynamics was shown to be the gradient flow of the KL divergence in the space of probability measures equipped with the Wasserstein metric via the Fokker-Planck equation -- thus making the connection between sampling and optimisation more substantive; see also the paper by \cite{wibisono2018sampling}.
-However, in the constrained sampling problem, \(\primalspace\) is a compact and convex subset of \(\bbR^{d}\), and the Langevin dynamics (or algorithm) is not applicable in this constrained setting since the solutions (or iterates) are no longer guaranteed to remain in \(\primalspace\).
-The mirror Langevin dynamics (\ref{eq:MLD}) \citep{zhang2020wasserstein,chewi2020exponential} was proposed to address this inapplicability, which draws from the idea from mirror descent in optimisation.
+However, in the constrained sampling problem described earlier, the Langevin dynamics (or algorithm) is not applicable since the solutions (or iterates) are no longer guaranteed to remain in \(\primalspace\), which we recall is a compact and convex subset of \(\bbR^{d}\).
+The Mirror Langevin dynamics (\ref{eq:MLD}) \citep{zhang2020wasserstein,chewi2020exponential} was proposed to address this inapplicability, which draws from the idea of mirror descent in optimisation.
 Specifically, an invertible \emph{mirror map} is used, which is often defined as the gradient of a barrier function (also called the \emph{mirror function}) \(\mirrorfunc{}\) over \(\primalspace\).
-A closely related dynamics was proposed in \cite{hsieh2018mirrored} which is also termed mirror Langevin dynamics, but this is not the focus of this work -- for a detailed comparison between the two dynamics, see \citet[\S 1.2]{zhang2020wasserstein}, and our interest is the dynamics defined as follows.
+A closely related dynamics was proposed in \cite{hsieh2018mirrored} which is also termed Mirror Langevin dynamics, but this is not the focus of this work -- for a detailed comparison between the two dynamics, see \citet[\S 1.2]{zhang2020wasserstein}, and our interest is the dynamics defined as follows.